 Token Vehicles & Houses¶

 Every character starts out with a vehicle and house token.
-These tokens are effectively vouches, that allow you to redeem them for one vehicle and house for free.
-The vehicle you can get is anything in the compact car list whereas the house you may get is anything up to a value of $50,000.
+These tokens are effectively vouchers, that allow you to redeem them for one vehicle and house for free.
+The vehicle you can get is anything in the token vehicle category whereas the house you may get is anything up to a value of $50,000.
 This means that any new player can start roleplaying from day one without having to do a script job if they don’t want.
 For example, someone wanting to roleplay a school teacher should not have to drive a garbage truck around to make money if they don’t want to.

 This allows everyone in the server to get closer to that average middle-class level which affords a lot of roleplay opportunity.

 Note, please don’t forget to “/park” your vehicle where you intend for it to respawn after purchasing it.
-It is also wise to “/park” your vehicle after you drive around for a bit and plan to stay somewhere for any length of time to ensure it does not respawn elsewhere when you didn’t intend.
+It is also wise to “/park” your vehicle after you drive around for a bit and plan to stay somewhere for any length of time to ensure it does not respawn elsewhere when you didn’t want it to.

 It is highly recommended that you look for other players to roleplay with, specifically factions.
 Factions are a great way to interact with other players AND make good money.